13 Tips About Retropie That Will Impress Your Friends

 Retropie is very popular, but most users don’t know a fraction of what you’ll discover here.
-I will give you 13 tips to improve your experience with Retropie.
+I will give you 13 tips that will improve your experience with Retropie.
+Follow these tips after installation to immediately enjoy new features in your Retropie setup.

 In this article, you’ll learn how to improve your Retropie installation with extra tips for security, appearance or gaming comfort.
+For example, I’ll show you how to use an external hard drive and how to replace the default menu theme.

 1 – Change the Retropie theme

-For example, if you use Retropie in an arcade box, you probably look for an old theme.
+For example, if you use Retropie in an arcade box, you will probably look for an old theme.

 To do this: